Next-Latent Prediction Transformers Learn Compact World Models: Introduction

-In this paper, we introduce \textbf{Next-Latent Prediction} (NextLat), which extends the standard next-token prediction objective with self-supervised predictions in the latent space.
-NextLat jointly trains a transformer’s latent representation alongside a latent dynamics model: the transformer encodes the history into compact latent states such that, when conditioned on the current latent and the next token (i.e., the “action”), the dynamics model can predict the transformer's next latent state.
-This objective drives the transformer to form compact latent summaries of past information with recurrent-like dynamics.
-In effect, NextLat enables the transformer to learn a compact internal world model while avoiding the sequential processing overhead of recurrent architectures.
-Importantly, NextLat leaves the transformer’s architecture, inference, and parallel training procedure unchanged, introducing only a lightweight auxiliary loss on its latent representations during training.
-The approach is inspired by the \emph{self-predictive learning} paradigm in reinforcement learning (RL), a family of algorithms that learn representations by minimizing the prediction error of their own future latent states \citep{tang2023understanding,ni2024bridging}.
+In this paper, we introduce \textbf{Next-Latent Prediction (NextLat)}, which extends the standard next-token prediction objective with self-supervised predictions in latent space.
+NextLat jointly trains a transformer and a latent dynamics model: the transformer learns to encode past tokens into compact latent summaries such that the dynamics model can predict the transformer’s next latent state given only the current latent state and the next token (i.e., the ``action'').
+This objective encourages the transformer to form a compact internal world model with coherent recurrent-like dynamics, while avoiding the sequential processing overhead of recurrent architectures.
+Importantly, NextLat leaves the transformer’s architecture, inference procedure, and parallel training efficiency unchanged, adding only a lightweight auxiliary loss on latent representations during training.
+By augmenting sparse one-hot token targets with dense latent-state supervision, NextLat provides richer learning signals and improves data efficiency compared to next-token prediction and other token-level supervision methods.
+Our approach is inspired by the \emph{self-predictive learning} paradigm in reinforcement learning (RL), a family of algorithms that learn representations by minimizing the prediction error of their own future latent states \citep{tang2023understanding,ni2024bridging}.

+Beyond representation learning, latent dynamics also provides an inference advantage: future states can be recursively predicted directly in latent space without invoking the main transformer.
+This recursive multi-step lookahead using the lightweight dynamics model enables \emph{variable-length self-speculative decoding}: the model can speculate a flexible number of future tokens and accelerate inference without requiring separate multi-token prediction heads.